 You’re spending your time running a business, so it’s probably better to find someone who’s proficient at SEO and its ever-changing rules.
 If you do prefer to go it alone, use a tool such as Long Tail Pro to help you find the most profitable keywords.
-When it comes to your site’s copy, the one golden rule is to write like a human addressing other humans.
+When it comes to your site’s copy, the one golden rule is to write like a person addressing other people.

-There are countless CRO tips you can start experimenting with right now.
+There are countless conversion rate optimization (CRO) tips you can start experimenting with right now.
 Take the humble call to action (CTA) button.
 A simple change to its size, color, position or wording can result in a dramatic uplift in conversion rates.

 You can’t plan for every possibility, but there are a few steps you can take to encourage more customers to buy from you.